 What is the Battle of Huck’s Defeat?

-Bring your family for a day full of local enriching history as you and your kids will experience an interactive militia camp, toys to bring home, fun games for all, and learning how it was to live in the 18th century.
-At 10:30 and 1:30, interpreters will perform the Children’s Militia Drill perfect for your kids!
-Historic activities and events include: Calvary Demonstration, Musket Firing and Artillery Demonstration, and Liberty Awakes! showings in the Orientation Room every 30 minutes, beginning at 10:30 AM.
-Ongoing events include: 18th Century Cooking, Barbeque and Medicine, Blacksmithing, Weaving, House and Battlefield Tours, Period Sutlers, and Reenactor Camps.
-A special tribute to the late Michael C. Scoggins, Culture & Heritage Museums’ chief historian who passed away earlier this year, will be held at noon during the annual wreath laying ceremony.
+Historic Brattonsville will host a day full of local enriching history as you and your kids experience an interactive militia camp, toys to bring home, fun games for all, and learning how it was to live in the 18th century.
+Interpreters in the past have performed the Children’s Militia Drill!
+Historic activities and events typically include Calvary Demonstration, Musket Firing and Artillery Demonstration, and Liberty Awakes!
+Ongoing events include 18th Century Cooking, Barbeque and Medicine, Blacksmithing, Weaving, House and Battlefield Tours, Period Sutlers, and Reenactor Camps The reenactment will take place on July 16th and 17th.
+You can purchase your tickets here.

 Want to Learn More About the American Revolution?

 If you haven't gotten your history fix learning about the Battle of Huck's Defeat, head to Kings Mountain National Military Park!
 Here you'll learn about the turning point of the American Revolution that took place on October 7, 1780, just a few months after the Battle of Huck's Defeat.
 At the park, you can walk the 1.5-mile paved battlefield trail that takes you to a monument that lists the names of those that fought in this important battle.
 Want to know what to expect before you visit?
 Check out our blog on 10 things to know about the National Park!